sy2u/IWD-OoO-Processor/mp_ooo/docs/VERILATOR.md

 the tricks that GCC (or Clang) has to offer, which leads to further simulation performance gains over traditional SystemVerilog models.

-There's also an element of convenience here.
+There's an element of convenience here.
 Verilator is an open-source project, which means that unlike VCS (which is licensed), anyone can run Verilator at home.
 For ECE411, we will have some tips and tricks for getting Verilator set up at home, but we do not *officially* support a course-staff-backed WFH setup.
 This is due to the IP you will be using in `mp_ooo` - you do not have access to this IP locally, and as a result will need to create some simulation models to use on WFH.
 This does not need to be actual synthesizable HDL - just some modules that replicate the expected timing and interface of IP you use.

+## Pros and Cons

 There are some other tradeoffs to consider here.
 The big one is that Verilator only supports dual-state simulation - this means that every signal in Verilator